gabrieltwallin/gabrieltwallin.github.io/_pages/service.md

 permalink: /service/
 author_profile: true
 ---
+* **Co-Editor** Proceedings of the International Meeting of the Psychometric Society
 * **Consulting Editor** British Journal of Mathematical and Statistical Psychology
 * **Associate Editor (Statistics)** Teaching Mathematics and its Applications
 * **Website & Awards committee member** Psychometric Society